• Skip to primary navigation

 10 Uses for a Cookie Sheet

 1. Freeze individual foods.
 When we have a glut of fresh fruit, we freeze it to use later.
 Unfortunately, if you put a pint of raspberries into a zip-top bag and freeze the bag, you'll end up with a mass of frozen berries.
 Instead, we spread the fruit (cherries, berries, orange slices, or whatever) out in a single layer on a cookie sheet.
 A few hours later, after it's is completely frozen, we transfer it to the zip-top bag.
 That way, we have individually frozen fruits, and we can use a few at a time.
-We especially like to use those berries as ice cubes in a glass of water or added to a smoothie.cookie sheetPin
+We especially like to use those berries as ice cubes in a glass of water or added to a smoothie.a cookie sheetPin

 2. Heat convenience foods.
 Whether you're heating chicken nuggets, frozen pies, or hot pepper poppers, a cookie sheet will allow air to circulate around the food, cooking it evenly.